MagickLizard/SalesforceNotes/README.md

 Multi-tenant means a massive hash table.
 An Org Id represents your current instance and all of these other organisation Ids are in a shared bucket and there are multiple buckets.

 # Metadata
 Force.com is entirely metadata driven.
 The metadata is defined in XML and can be extracted and imported.
-We will look into metadata in detail later in this chapter

 # IP Addresses